 When you buy whole trout, it’s best to clean them before cooking.
 First, cut the head off, and then slice down the trout’s belly from under the head to the tail.
 You can remove the entrails this way.
 (Tip: Reserve the heads for your next batch of fish broth!)

 Trout is a favorite fish of mine—I’m blessed to live in a part of the country where it’s readily available.
-Regardless of what’s available in your neck of the woods (or not), you need to know about our brand new Spring 30 Day Paleo Challenge we have happening right now! http://30daypaleochallenge.com/ We even have a private Facebook page for our Challengers—I’m in there daily, come check us out!
+Regardless of what’s available in your neck of the woods (or not), you need to know about our Hot Melt 30 program – get all the details HERE!